-Which iPhone 12 Pro color is the best one?
-That's up to you!

-- Traditional option: Silver iPhone 12 Pro
+iPhone 12 Pro colors: Which should you buy?

-A newbie in the Apple house: Pacific Blue iPhone 12 ProStaff Favorite

 Distinctive and dark, the brand new Pacific Blue hue looks fabulous.
-Pair it with an awesome case and get ready for the looks.
+Pair it with a great case and get ready for the looks.
 If you're the type of buyer that likes something fresh, this is the iPhone 12 Pro to get!

-A winning iPhone 12 Pro color: Graphite iPhone 12 Pro
+A winning iPhone 12 Pro color

 Iconic is a word to describe the Apple iPhone.
 Add the equally epitomic Graphite hue, and you have a timeless beauty in your hands.
 Get the Graphite iPhone 12 Pro if you expect traditional elegance done right.